Day 203 · Wednesday, July 22

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 203, Riches of His Grace.
+This is By God's Call — day 203, Level Ground.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.